fsuarez00/machine-learning-showcase/README.md

 # machine-learning-showcase
 This will showcase detailed implementations of various algorithms in machine learning including the linear algebra that is involved.
-At first in Java then possibly other languages in the future.

 ##Supervised Learning
 * Linear Regression